100 grams of powdered sugar in spoons. Volume of a tablespoon in ml. A teaspoon of sugar: calorie content

 Volume of a tablespoon in ml

 The weight of bulk products can be measured using a measuring spoon purchased for such purposes or a kitchen scale.
 But how to measure sugar in grams with an ordinary tablespoon?
-To do this, you need to know the volume of cutlery - a large tablespoon - and it is better to have an ordinary spoon of a standard size from 15-18 ml in the kitchen.
+To do this, you need to know the volume of the cutlery - a large tablespoon - and it is better to have an ordinary standard size spoon of 15-18 ml in the kitchen.

-Art. spoon and tbsp. - generally accepted abbreviations for a tablespoon, indicating a measure of weight or volume.
+Art. spoon and tbsp. – generally accepted abbreviations for a tablespoon, denoting a measure of weight or volume.
 In Russia and the CIS countries, the capacity of a tablespoon is considered to be 18 ml.
-1 tablespoon contains the weight of products in grams and milliliters.
+1 tablespoon contains the weight of food in grams and milliliters.

 Volume of a teaspoon in ml

-What is the volume of a teaspoon in ml?
-This is approximately 5 milliliters, the exact measurement of the mass, as you know, depends on the type of product - liquid or bulk, it is taken into account with a slide or without a slide, it was poured.
+How much is the volume of a teaspoon in ml?
+This is approximately 5 milliliters, the exact measurement of mass, as is known, depends on the type of product - liquid or bulk, taking into account whether it was poured with a slide or without a slide.

-Ch. spoon, tsp. and H/L are common abbreviations for a teaspoon.
-A small teaspoon is used to stir sugar in coffee and tea, when consumed,.
+Tsp. spoon, tsp. and Ch/L are common abbreviations for teaspoon.
+A small teaspoon is used to stir sugar in coffee and tea when drinking,.
 In everyday life, a teaspoon of a standard volume of 5 ml is often used as a measure of weight or volume.

 Dessert spoon: volume in ml

 In milliliters, the volume of a dessert spoon is 10 ml.
-The dessert spoon is medium in size between a tablespoon and a teaspoon.
+A dessert spoon is medium in size between a tablespoon and a teaspoon.
 In cooking, such a spoon is less often used as a measure of weight and volume.
-A dessert spoon holds two teaspoons.
-A tablespoon includes 1.5 dessert.
+The dessert spoon holds two teaspoons.
+A tablespoon contains 1.5 dessert spoons.

-The coffee spoon is considered the smallest.
+A coffee spoon is considered the smallest.
 It holds half the volume of a teaspoon.
-To answer the question, how many grams of sugar are in a coffee spoon, is simple - 2.5 grams.
-The shape of the cutlery in each house is different, the width and length of the appliance affects the capacity.
+The answer to the question of how many grams of sugar are in a coffee spoon is simple – 2.5 grams.
+The shape of cutlery is different in every home; the capacity is affected by the width and length of the device.

 Spoon sizes

-The size of cutlery when weighing products without scales matters.
-In order to obtain the weight accuracy of the product poured into a spoon, you need to understand that the sizes of spoons are different.
+The size of cutlery matters when weighing food without a scale.
+In order to obtain weight accuracy of the product poured into a spoon, you need to understand that the sizes of spoons are different.
 A standard tablespoon has the following dimensions:

 • length – 7 cm;